davemh/diy-animation-scan-aligner/README.md

 ## Assumptions
 - This tool is optimized for a max resolution of 600 dpi, and assumes you are working on standard US Letter (8.5" × 11") paper
 - It assumes _top_ as your pegbar position (Japan industry standard), but also supports bottom pegs (see Usage)
-- It expects a numerically-named sequence of scanned pages, placed into a subdirectory called **scans/**
+- It expects a numerically-named image sequence of scanned pages, placed into a subdirectory called **scans/**

 ## Features
 - Auto-detects **3-hole punch pattern** (not ACME -- for that, you have the amazing <a href="https://www.olm.co.jp/post/olm-peg-hole-stabilizer-updated">OLM Peghole Stabilizer</a>)
 - Auto-rotates pages that are upside-down or sideways
-- Aligns pegholes across all pages, via translation and rotation (will not adjust scale)
+- Aligns pegholes across all pages, via translation and rotation (comparable to 2d image stabilization -- will not adjust scale)
 - Outputs an aligned version of your scans as a PNG sequence to a subdirectory called **aligned/**
+- The output folder will also include a log in `report.txt`, including any skipped pages (in case of errors)

+### Command-line only features
 - **Preview playback** mode shows you pages as they are processed (press ESC to quit)
 - **Debug overlay** mode displays the detected peg hole location vs ideal peghole location
-- The output folder will also include a log in `report.txt`, including any skipped pages (in case of errors)

 ---

 ## Requirements

+### GUI Version
+- MacOS

+### Command-line version (ignore if using GUi Version only)
 - Python 3.8+
 - OpenCV
 - NumPy